ArtuDitu/hyperscanning-2.0/README.md

 6. FOLDER temp\_saving\_subsets:
 A place to temporarily store eeg-files.
 Needs to be done during the splitting-process.

+## ToDo
+<span style="color:red">some
+- Didn't find a way to extract event-triggers for block 12 start/end (event-id 35 and 47).
+Have a look at mne.find_events(), that's what I used to extract the events from the eeg-struct. text</span>

 ## Interesting links
 [MNE Website](https://mne-tools.github.io/dev/index.html)